wavefrontHQ/docs/pages/doc/traces_function.md

 <tbody>
 <tr>
 <td>application</td>
 <td markdown="span">Name that identifies an instrumented application, for example, `beachshirts`.
-Qualifies a span if it represents an operation that is performed by the specified application.</td>
+Matches spans that represent operations that are performed by the specified application.</td>
 <td><code>traces(application="beachshirts")</code></td>
 </tr>
 <tr>
 <td>service</td>
 <td markdown="span">Name that identifies an instrumented microservice, for example, `delivery`.
-Qualifies a span if it represents an operation that is  performed by the specified microservice.</td>
+Matches spans that represent operations that are performed by the specified microservice.</td>
 <td><code>traces(service="delivery")</code></td>
 </tr>
 <tr>
 <td>cluster</td>
 <td markdown="span">Name of a group of related hosts that serves as a cluster or region in which an instrumented application runs, for example, `us-west-2`.
-Qualifies a span if it represents an operation that is executed on the specified cluster.</td>
+Matches spans that represent operations that are executed on the specified cluster.</td>
 <td><code>traces(cluster="us-west-2")</code></td>
 </tr>
 <tr>
 <td>shard</td>
 <td markdown="span">Name of a subgroup of hosts within a cluster, for example, `secondary`.
-Qualifies a span if it represents an operation that is executed on the specified shard.</td>
+Matches spans that represent operations that are executed on the specified shard.</td>
 <td><code>traces(shard="secondary")</code></td>
 </tr>
 <tr>
 <td>source</td>
 <td markdown="span">Host or container that an instrumented application is running on.
-Qualifies a span if it represents an operation that is executed on the specified source.</td>
+Matches spans that represent operations that are executed on the specified source.</td>
 <td><code>traces(source="prod-app1")</code></td>
 </tr>
 <tr>
 <td>&lt;spanTag&gt;</td>
 <td>Custom tag defined in your application code.
-Qualifies a span that is associated with the specified custom span tag.</td>
+Matches spans that are associated with the specified custom span tag.</td>
 <td><code>traces(environment="production")</code></td>
 </tr>